quynhnn89/An-Efficient-Multilinear-Optimization-Framework-for-Hypergraph-Matching/README.md

 ============================================
 C/Matlab Code for our T-PAMI Journal paper 2017

-This package includes the implementation of different variants of our BCAGM algorithms.

 Please cite our paper if you find this useful for your research
 @article{QFAM2017,
   title={An Efficient Multilinear Optimization Framework for Hypergraph Matching},